nixcon/2025.nixcon.org/src/data/faq.md

 The following site (in German) provides a [list of public parking spaces](https://www.rapperswil-jona.ch/parkiermoeglichkeiten) available in the city.
 The campus itself doesn't have any long time parking spaces.

+In general we recommend that you arrive by public transport.
+The venue is right next to the train station and trains are frequent and punctual.

 ## How do I plan and book public transport?